wp-plugins/basic-google-maps-placemarks/readme.txt

-= The page says 'Loading map...', but the map never shows up. = [Check to see if there are any Javascript errors](http://www.cmsmarket.com/resources/dev-corner/92-how-to-check-for-javascript-errors) caused by your theme or other plugins, because an error by any script can prevent all the other scripts from running.
+= The page says 'Loading map...', but the map never shows up. = Check to see if there are any Javascript errors by [opening the JavaScript console](http://webmasters.stackexchange.com/q/8525/16266) in your web browser.
+An error caused by other plugins or your theme can prevent BGMP from working.
+You'll need to fix the errors, or switch to a different plugin/theme.

 Also, make sure your theme is calling *[wp_footer()](http://codex.wordpress.org/Function_Reference/wp_footer)* right before the closing *body* tag in footer.php.